OwenDa/portfolio-4/README.md

 Significant improvements might be made by allowing users to add ALT text to their own images, and some aspects of styling warrant further revision at a later stage.

 Error 404 and 500 pages could be made more informative or request specific.

+URLs in user-uploaded links (social links section) currently require precise formatting (ie. must include 'https://' or 'http://') to be recognised as a url field.
+This allows for convenient validation, but it is not necessarily convenient for the user or particularly user-friendly.
+Future revisions should address this issue.

 ## Testing
 ### Manual Testing
 In large part, testing was carried out manually through the development process, checking that each function worked as expected and checking whether various user behaviours or choices were appropriately handled.

-`python3 manage.py check --deploy` was also run.

 Click to expand and view latest test case results per module: